Coverage

 Validation

-The project also validated IFS's next-generation architectural approach β demonstrating that composable micro-frontend patterns could deliver better user experiences faster.
-Learnings from IFSZero directly informed the broader platform evolution strategy.
+The project also validated IFS's next-generation architectural approach.
+Composable micro-frontend patterns delivered better user experiences faster, and the learnings from IFSZero fed directly into the broader platform evolution strategy.

 What We Learned